 - salt and pepper to taste

 - 1 tablespoon fresh lime juice

 - lime wedges and additional tortilla chips for serving, optional

 1. In a large saucepan or Dutch oven, heat oil over medium heat.
 Add onion and cook until softened and translucent.
 Add chili powder and cumin; stir and cook for approximately one more minute.

 2. Add tomatoes and their juice, beans, chicken, chicken broth, corn, water, and corn.
 Add salt and pepper to taste, remembering that you will be adding tortilla chips later which contain some salt.

 3. Turn heat up to high and bring soup to a boil.
 Reduce to a simmer (medium-low heat), add tortilla chips and cook until softened (about 2 minutes).
 Remove from heat and stir in lime juice.

-Husband’s take: He LOVED this!
-He really likes my white chicken chili which has similar flavors, but preferred this to that.
+Husband’s take: He LOVES this!
+He really likes my white chicken chili which has similar flavors, but actually prefers this soup now.

-1 1/2 year old’s take: She loved this too, I drained hers so that she just had the chunky stuff and not the broth.
+1 1/2 year old’s take: She loves this too.
+I drain hers so that she just had the chunky stuff and not the broth.

 Changes I would make: None are necessary, but if Ben was away I could easily eat this vegetarian–plenty of protein from the beans.
 If you are a true vegetarian, leave out the chicken and use vegetable broth instead of chicken.
 Also, for vegetarians AND meat-lovers, if you have cilantro–throw some of that on.
 And diced avocado.
 Yum!